ChangyuanWang17/QVLM/README.md

 sh scripts/evaluate_sqa_response_multi.sh
 ```

-## Pretrained LLaVA Weights
+## Pretrained LVLM Weights
-Please check out our [Model Zoo](https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md) for all public LLaVA checkpoints, and the instructions of how to use the weights.
+Please check out [Model Zoo](https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md) for all public LLaVA checkpoints, and the instructions of how to use the weights.

 ## ScienceQA